Back to main stamp page

 ∑ Do it yourself.
 This involves a lot of time and effort but is the best way to get an accurate picture of what's in the collection and how much it is worth.
 In a nutshell, the process is as follows.
 Get the Scott Postage Stamp Catalog, available in many public libraries.
 The catalog comes in 6 volumes, each containing stamp listings, with pictures, organized by country.
 Locate each stamp and the catalog will give you its value (which is different for used and unused, or mint, stamps).
 This "catalog value" is, in theory, the price you would pay to buy the stamp from a retail dealer.
 In reality this price tends to be inflated, and you can almost always buy a stamp from a reputable dealer for less than this value.
 You can expect to get only a small percentage of this amount when selling.

 ∑ Hire an appraiser.
 An appraiser will examine the collection and provide a written estimate of its value.
-An appraiser is not interested in buying the collection, and thus has no motivation to value it too low in hopes of getting a good deal.
+An appraiser is not - or at least should not be - interested in buying the collection, and thus has no motivation to value it too low in hopes of getting a good deal.
 You pay a fee for an appraiser's services, and this should always be agreed ahead of time..

 ∑ Find a stamp club and take the collection to one of their meetings.
 Collectors are usually happy to look over a collection and give you an idea of what you have.
 You can find a list of clubs on the APS web site here.